Markus Riva

 Miķelis Ļaksa (born 2 October 1986), known professionally as Markus Riva, is a Latvian singer.
 He has released several albums, including the debut album Ticu (2009).

 Riva worked at Capital FM as a DJ, and has composed music for various television shows.
 Among creative inspirations, he mentions artists such as Beyoncé, Robyn and Woody Allen.
+In 2025, he won the TV show “Koru kari” with Talsu baltais koris.

 Career

-The English version of the single is called "Take Me Down" and was one of the finalist songs for the Latvian national selection for the Eurovision Song Contest.